What is Life Insurance?

 How much does Life Insurance cost?

-Below we show the average cost of Life Insurance for males and females at different ages based on $500,000 Life insurance cover and non-smoker rates.
+Below we show the average cost of Life Insurance for males and females at different ages based on $500,000 Life insurance coverage and non-smoker rates.

-The average premiums have been calculated using quotes from the Insurance Watch website from the following insurers: AIA, BT, ClearView, CommInsure, MLC, NEOS, OnePath, TAL and Zurich as at 22nd August 2019.
+The average premiums have been calculated using quotes from the Insurance Watch website from the following insurers: AIA, BT, ClearView, CommInsure, MLC, NEOS, OnePath, TAL and Zurich as of 22nd August 2019.

 In the twelve month period ending August 2019 life insurance premiums have fallen on average.
 For males the average decrease has been 4.8% and for females 3.5%.
 This is in part due to new discounts and offers introduced by some insurers.